 England could become the first country where schools with 15-year-old students can benchmark their achievements against those of the highest- performing nations in the world with new tests based on the influential Programme for International Student Assessment (Pisa).

 The exams will have a limited introduction in the US in 2013-14, with 300 schools expected to use them between November and April.
-But Alejandro Gomez Palma, the OECD analyst managing the project, said that they could be made available to all secondary schools (for children aged 11-18) in England during the same academic year, after a successful pilot that concluded in March (see below).
+But Alejandro Gomez Palma, the OECD analyst managing the project, said that they could be made available to all secondary schools (for children aged 11-18) in England during the same academic year, after a successful pilot that concluded in March.

 "We might limit it to, say, the first 500 schools for the first round," he said.
 "But we might not limit it at all."